-Matthew has been the Executive Director of the ATA since 2012, but his connections to the Arizona Trail go back almost 20 years.
+Matthew has been the Executive Director of the ATA since 2012, but his connections to the Arizona Trail go back over 25 years.
 Among his contributions are trail design, archaeological surveys, volunteer trail construction, and explorations of the AZT on foot, mountain bike and horseback.
-Matthew has worked as an outdoor educator, Grand Canyon backpacking guide, archaeologist, Native American tribal liaison, editor and freelance photojournalist.
+Matthew has worked as an outdoor educator, Grand Canyon backpacking guide, archaeologist, Native American repatriation coordinator, editor, and freelance photojournalist.
 He has more than 500 published articles to his credit and is the primary author of Your Complete Guide to the Arizona National Scenic Trail and the Arizona Trail Junior Explorer Handbook.
-Matthew serves on the Board of Directors for Natural Restorations, Bikepacking Roots, and La Tierra del Jaguar.
-He lives in the Sierrita Mountains southwest of Tucson with his daughter.
+Matthew serves on the Board of Directors for Natural Restorations, and La Tierra del Jaguar; is a policy advisor for Bikepacking Roots; and volunteers on the Trail Leaders Council and Policy & Advocacy Committee for the Partnership for the National Trails System.
+He has visited the summits of America’s highest peaks, and spent three winters removing trash from Cerro Aconcagua (22,841 ft.) in Argentina.
+He lives in the Sierrita Mountains southwest of Tucson.

 Brittany grew up in a small Little Colorado River valley nestled in the beautiful White Mountains of eastern Arizona.
 She received her BA from Northern Arizona University and became licensed to practice law in 2013.
 Brittany has served as an associate attorney for Defenders of Children, a Phoenix nonprofit, and the Arizona Attorney General’s Office.
 In 2018 she spent three months traveling the Western US and Canada, and that adventure prompted a career transition to outdoor recreation and conservation.
 She was a proud partner of the ATA while working as a market coordinator for REI Co-op.
-She enjoys hiking and paddling with her family and their German Shorthaired Pointer, Boudreaux.
-She is a member of the Arizona State Bar Environmental and Natural Resources Section, Backcountry Hunters and Anglers, Phoenix Committee on Foreign Relations, the Arizona Women Lawyers Association, and, of course, the Arizona Trail Association.
+She enjoys hiking, hunting and paddling with her family and their German Shorthaired Pointers, Boudreaux and Bijou.
+She is a member of the Arizona State Bar Environmental and Natural Resources Section, Backcountry Hunters and Anglers, the Phoenix Committee on Foreign Relations, the Arizona Women Lawyers Association, the Grand Canyon Trust and, of course, the Arizona Trail Association.

 Wendy is an avid hiker and backpacker as well as a native of Arizona.
 She has completed over 450 miles of the Arizona Trail, including the Sky Islands close to her home in Tucson.
 She has volunteered on trail building and maintenance crews since 2005 and has been an AZT trail steward since 2012.
 In 2015 she joined the ATA as the Volunteer Coordinator where she organizes volunteers for a variety of trail related events and crew work.
-Wendy also teaches backpacking seminars and classes several times a year to pass on her love of life outdoors.
+Connecting with volunteers and trail users with the wild places in Arizona is her passion.
 When she’s not on the trail, Wendy teaches courses on the Sonoran Desert at the University of Arizona and consults as a Landscape Architect on pedestrian focused projects throughout Southern Arizona.

 Youth Outreach Coordinator (Southern AZ)